Production

 def on_finish(span)

-@queue.push(span) # Non-blocking enqueue
+@queue.push(span) # Non-blocking enqueue with overflow protection

 trigger_export_if_batch_full